ammaraskar/ammaraskar.github.io/_posts/2021-05-18-roku-tv-philips-hues.md

 ### A Vulnerable API Function

-The next step was to explore the API surface and on really interesting aspect of this was the `roUrlTransfer` [object](https://developer.roku.com/en-gb/docs/references/brightscript/components/rourltransfer.md) which essentially allows you to make http requests.
+The next step was to explore the API surface and one really interesting aspect of this was the `roUrlTransfer` [object](https://developer.roku.com/en-gb/docs/references/brightscript/components/rourltransfer.md) which essentially allows you to make http requests.
 For example: